nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

     a.
 For \<acctname\>, enter the name of the Machine Learning Model Management resource in your mcw-ai-lab resource group.

     b.
 For \<resourcegroupname\>, use your mcw-ai-lab resource group name.

-    ```
+    ```sh
     az ml account modelmanagement set -n <acctname> -g <resourcegroupname>
     ```

 6. At the command prompt, change directories to the code\\03\_deployment directory by executing the following command:

-    ```
+    ```sh
     cd code\03_deployment
     ```

 7. You can deploy the service using a single command (which orchestrates the multiple steps of creating a docker manifest, creating a docker image, and deploying a container instance from the image).
 The command needs to refer to all the components required for the service, including the dummy model file, the service script, the conda dependencies, and the runtime to use (python in this case).
-Run the following command to deploy the summarizer service:\
+Run the following command to deploy the summarizer service:

-    ```
+    ```sh
     az ml service create realtime -n summarizer -c ..\..\aml_config\conda_dependencies.yml -m dummy_model.bin -f summarizer_service.py -r python
     ```

     ![In the Command Prompt window, the previous command and its output display.
 At this time, we are unable to capture all of the information in the command prompt window.
 Future versions of this course should address this.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image45.png "Command Prompt window")

 8. Notice in the output of the preceding command, you are provided with instructions (third line from last) on how you can invoke the deployed service using the CLI.
-Try executing the following command (modify the Service ID of you service as indicated in the previous command output):\
+Try executing the following command (modify the Service ID of you service as indicated in the previous command output):

-    ```
+    ```sh
     az ml service run realtime -i summarizer.[mcwailab-xyz.location] -d "I was driving down El Camino and stopped at a red light.
 It was about 3pm in the afternoon.
 The sun was bright and shining just behind the stoplight.
 This made it hard to see the lights.
 There was a car on my left in the left turn lane.
 A few moments later another car, a black sedan pulled up behind me.
 When the left turn light changed green, the black sedan hit me thinking that the light had changed for us, but I had not moved because the light was still red.
 After hitting my car, the black sedan backed up and then sped past me.
 I did manage to catch its license plate.
 The license plate of the black sedan was ABC123."
     ```